• On View

 ACCESSIBILITY

 The Henry strives to be a welcoming and accessible space for all visitors.
-Assisted Listening Devices (ALDs) and.
-AI-generated live captioning will be available.
+Assisted Listening Devices (ALDs) and AI-generated live captioning will be available.
+This program will also be live-streamed via YouTube with automated captions.
 For additional accessibility information, please visit henryart.org/visit/accessibility or contact Museum Services at 206.221.3850 or info@henryart.org with questions or needs.

 Anastacia-Reneé.
 Photo: Courtesy of the artist.